-- 9. Outside assistance (rail side coaching) will be penalized at the judge's discretion.
+- 8. Outside assistance (rail side coaching) will be penalized at the judge's discretion.
 Electronic communication devices used for the purpose of communicating between riders and individuals outside the ring are prohibited.
 Electronic communication devices are only permitted in the instance of sight impaired riders, in which case the assistant may only communicate general directional cues for safety and steering.
-No coaching permitted. - 10.
-Cue cards may be used for hearing impaired athletes.
+This accommodation must be requested during the registration process. - Cue cards may be used for hearing impaired athletes.
 In order for the cues to be universal, they should be designated as follows: 1=Walk, 2=Sitting Trot/Jog, 3=Posting Trot, 4=Canter/Lope, 0=Reverse, Universal Stop Sign=Halt.
-Commands are given by a coach or a person authorized by a coach. - 11.
-Event hosts are not required to provide horses.
-If horses are needed, the request form must accompany entry forms.
-Rider must allow adequate time before competition to determine suitability & availability of horse. - 12.
-Event director and/or host facilities may require equine health certificate and/or proof of a negative Coggins test for horses brought onto competition grounds. - 13.
-Riders must work with the same horse for all classes.
-Each horse is limited to 6 appearances for the entire competition. - 14.
-Riders in the same division and style (English/Western) cannot be assigned the same horse. - 15.
+Commands are given by a coach or a person authorized by a coach. - 10.
+Special Olympics Ohio will not provide horses. - 11.
+Event director and/or host facilities may require equine health certificate and/or proof of a negative Coggins test for horses brought onto competition grounds. - 12.
+Riders must work with the same horse for all classes. - 13.
+There is no limit to the number of appearances a horse may be used for the competition. - 14.
+Riders in the same division and style (English/Western) may be assigned the same horse, if needed based on horse availability. - 15.
 Change of horse is only allowed for safety reasons or if a horse is sick or unsound, and at the discretion of the event director. - 16.
 Unsoundness does not penalize a competitor unless it is sufficiently severe to impair the required performance.
 In such cases, the imposition of a penalty is at the judge's discretion. - 17.
-In case of a grievance, the event director will consult the judge(s), competition steward and/or the Equestrian Sports Rules Committee.
+In case of a protest, the event director will consult the judge(s), and/or the sports director.
 Their decision will be final. - 18.
 Horses being used in supported classes cannot have chain shanks or lead lines attached to bits. - 19.
 All supported riders must be on lead while in the show arena. - 20.
 Horses with a tendency to kick must have a RED RIBBON in their tail.
 If the horse is deemed unruly or unsafe, they may be disqualified at the judge's discretion for safety reasons.